certified translations for uscis

 Certified Translations for USCIS: A Clear, Practical Guide for Immigration Applicants

-When people prepare their immigration documents, they usually focus on forms and deadlines.
-Translations often come later—sometimes at the last minute.
+When people prepare their immigration documents they usually focus on forms and deadlines.
+Translations often come later—at the minute.
 That’s where problems start.

 What “Certified Translation” Really Means